centre-for-effective-altruism/cea-www-static/src/content/pages/donate/europe.md

 <h3><i class="fa fa-eur"></i> Donating from continental Europe?</h3>

 Don’t live in the UK?
-If you live in Europe, you can probably still make your donation tax-deductible with [Transnational Giving Europe](http://www.transnationalgiving.eu/).
+If you live in Europe, our partners at [Transnational Giving Europe](http://www.transnationalgiving.eu/) can organise tax deductible donations from anywhere in the EU.
 Please email us at **development [at] centreforeffectivealtruism [dot] org** and we will chase up [your country’s details](http://www.transnationalgiving.eu/tge/details.aspx?id=219942&LangType=1033) for you.

 </div>